JohannesWM/JohannesWM/README.md

 ## 📫 Let's Connect

 I'm open to connecting with fellow coding enthusiasts, mentors, and anyone interested in the vast world of programming.
-Feel free to reach out on [LinkedIn](#) or [Twitter](#).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/johannes-wabnitz-moch-aabbb4304/).

 Let's code and learn together! 🚀✨